jstivenpg/jstivenpg/README.md

 # About Me

 Hi there!
 I'm a software developer with a passion for building scalable and maintainable applications using Java Spring Boot and microservices architecture.
-I have experience working with RESTful APIs, Spring Data JPA, Spring Security, and cloud technologies such as Docker and Kubernetes.
+I have experience working with RESTful APIs, Spring Data JPA and cloud technologies such as Docker and Kubernetes.

 ## Skills